 1. Is it ethical to ice climb the glaciers?

 If, like me, you question the ethics of climbing on a glacier, fear not.
 Before I decided to go on this tour, my first question was how much damage to the glaciers these tours would make.
 The guides explained that walking and climbing on the glacier does not destroy the ice or have any measurable impact on the environment.
 The biggest enemy of glaciers is global warming, which is melting the glaciers at a rapid rate.

-most ice climbing tours are conducted on Sólheimajökull and Svínafellsjökull.
-It will depend on weather conditions, and occasionally the glaciers may be temporary closed.
+Most ice climbing tours are conducted on Sólheimajökull and Svínafellsjökull.
+It will depend on weather conditions, and occasionally the glaciers may be temporarily closed.

-3. Do you need to be fit to add ice climbing in your trip?
+3. Do you need to be fit to add ice climbing on your trip?